garogers01/Fakebook/README.md

 1. Ability to add/delete/store interests
 - db/mongo.js : updated user schema
-- db/users.js: added methods to update and delete interests
+- db/users.js: added methods to update, delete, and get interests of users
-- routes/settings.js: router for settings
+- routes/settings.js: router for settings; updated get and post requests
 - settings.html: html and ejs for page

 2. Show friends on own profile and other’s profiles
-- routes/profile.js
+- routes/profile.js: updated router; updated gets and posts requests
-- profile.html
+- profile.html: updated html and ejs for page to show friends

 3. Show interests on profile and other’s profiles (can only see interests of other users if friends)
-- routes/profile.js
+- routes/profile.js: updated router; updated gets and posts requests
-- profile.html
+- profile.html: updated html and ejs for page to show interests (only if friends or own profile)

 4. Suggest people to add with at least 1 mutual friends (triadic closure)
-- routes/suggestions.js
+- routes/suggestions.js: added new router; implemented get request to show people (that user is not friends with) to add based off of mutual friends
-- views/suggestions.html
+- views/suggestions.html: html and ejs for page

 5. Suggest people to add with at least 1 similar interests (triadic closure)
-- routes/similar.js
+- routes/similar.js: added new router: implemented get request to show people (that user is not friends with) to add based off interests
-- views/similar.html
+- views/similar.html: html and ejs for page

-6.Suggest interests to add based off of friends' interests (triadic closure)
+6. Suggest interests to add based off of friends' interests (triadic closure)
-- routes/friends.js
+- routes/friends.js: updated router; updated get request to show suggested interests (interests that user has not added) based off friends
-- views/friends.html
+- views/friends.html: updated html and ejs for page

 7. Added error checking to send appropriate error messages